crsandoval/PEP-2020/week_2/README.md

 To do this we’re going to click on “New Branch” in the Git pane.

-This will reveal a button to “Add Remote”.
-Click it.
-Enter `forked` as the remote name and paste the URL to the forked repo (it should look something like
-<a href="https://github.com/jmhatch/PEP-2020.git" class="uri">https://github.com/jmhatch/PEP-2020.git</a>).

-Click “Add”.

-Then provide a name for the branch.
+Provide a name for the branch.
 I usually just prefix the repo name with “fix-”, so in this example the branch would be named “fix-PEP-2020”.

+Ensure that the “Remote:” is set to `origin`.

+Click “Create”.

 ### Pull changes from `upstream`